 If people call you crafty, they probably mean you are sly and a little deceptive.
-Then again, they could be saying that you are really good at knitting, beading, or turning old t-shirts into funky pillowcases.
+Then again, they could be saying that you are really good at knitting, beading, and turning old t-shirts into funky pillowcases.

-The adjective crafty comes from the Old English word cræftig, which meant “strong” or “powerful,” but the meaning of crafty these days has to do with being skilled at getting what you want through manipulation, deceit and trickery.
-Dickens’ Artful Dodger, the con-man from "Oliver Twist," is crafty.
+The adjective crafty comes from the Old English word cræftig, which meant “strong” or “powerful,” but the meaning of crafty these days has to do with being skilled at getting what you want through manipulation or trickery.
+Dickens’ Artful Dodger, the con-man from Oliver Twist, is crafty.
 Handmade items, and sometimes the people who make them, can also be called crafty, like your crafty sister who always makes you unique birthday gifts.

 Close your vocabulary gaps with personalized learning that focuses on teaching the words you need to know.